 The student will be on a CASH ONLY status until payment for the check and service charge is made by cash, money order, cashiers check, or credit card.
 A personal check, whether from the student or another party, CANNOT be accepted for repayment of a returned item.

 Withdrawal Refund - A withdrawal is defined as dropping ALL of your classes during a semester.
 You must do this through the Registrar's Office.
-A 100% refund, minus a matriculation fee of $15.00, is due the student only if he/she withdraws before the first class day of the semester.
+A 100% refund is due the student only if he/she withdraws before the first class day of the semester.
 Some fees including orientation fees, late fees, activity charges, reinstatement fees, are non-refundable.
 Refunds for parking permits should be requested through parking services.

 Once the semester has begun, a percentage of the charges cannot be refunded.
 This percentage changes as the semester progresses; check the Schedule of Classes, refund section, to determine the specific percentages pertaining to your withdrawal date.
 Refund checks for withdrawals are mailed to the student's permanent address.

 Drop Refund - A student is eligible for a 100% refund for a dropped class provided he/she remains enrolled in at least one class at Texas State until the end of the semester and the drop is done by the refund deadline.